pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 1) internal expression language for the rows mostly for data type conversion and basic transformations
 2) call the java procedure in a form or .jar file on the Source Agent side

-Click the button to create basic expression for concatination of the First and Last Names.
+Click the button to create basic expression for concatenation of the First and Last Names.

-Expression should look like `%CONCAT(LASTNAME, ' ', FIRSTNAME)`
+Expression string should be `%CONCAT(LASTNAME, ' ', FIRSTNAME)`

 Use `Verify` button to validate expression.

 After clicking `OK` the Mappings window will list a new column which has been just designed.

-IMPORTANT
+IMPORTANT:

 The new column has been created but not yet included in replication.
 On the `Filtering` tab next to `Column Mappings` tab the `Replicate` checkbox has to be now checked.